Tips on Moving To Minneapolis, MN: Relocation Guide

 Minnesota State Fair

-There are plenty of things to do for those who enjoy the great outdoors!
-Nature-lovers will be delighted to find out that Twin City parks are rated among some of the best in the nation.
+And of course, there are plenty of things to do for those who enjoy the great outdoors!
+Nature lovers will be delighted to discover that the Twin Cities park systems are ranked in the top five nationwide.

-Take a short trip to nearby Minnehaha falls.
-Spend an afternoon walking around the Minneapolis Sculpture Garden at the Walker Art Center.
-In addition, there are many popular outdoor farmers markets offering a selection of ethnic and local foods.
+Take a short trip to nearby scenic Minnehaha Falls, spend an afternoon walking around the Minneapolis Sculpture Garden at the Walker Art Center, or peruse the selection of ethnic and local foods at the many popular outdoor farmers markets in the area.

 Spoon and Cherry Minneapolis, MN 2021